elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Firefox, Chrome, and Opera autofill forms on DOMContentLoaded.
 For instance, if the page has a form with login and password, and the browser remembered the values, then on DOMContentLoaded it may try to autofill them (if approved by the user).
-So if DOMContentLoaded is postponed by long-loading scripts, then autofill also awaits until the DOMContentLoaded event.
+So if long-loading scripts postpone DOMContentLoaded, then autofill also awaits until the DOMContentLoaded event.
     </div>
   </div>
 </details>

 ---

-### Explain the how the load event behaves via the onload property.
+### Can you explain how the load event behaves via the onload property?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The load event on the window object triggers when the whole page is loaded including styles, images, and other resources.
+  <div><strong>Interview Response:</strong> The load event on the window object triggers when the whole page is loaded, including styles, images, and other resources.
 This event is available via the onload property.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />